 Are you immobile?

 First, you’re going to need to verify that dorsiflexion is in fact the problem.
-If you are pretty sure that it is, you’re not going to want to skip this step either way because it’s a good way to keep track of your future progress towards more flexible ankles.
+Even if you’re pretty sure that it is, you’re not going to want to skip this step because it’s a good way to keep track of your future progress towards more flexible ankles.
 So first things first: go get a tape measure!

 You can measure your degree of dorsiflexion by standing in front of a wall so that you are facing it.
 Then put your foot at a distance from which you can just touch your knee to the wall without raising your heel.
 Once you’re at the furthest distance possible at which your knee is touching the wall and your heel is on the ground, measure the distance between your big toe and the wall.
 Voila!
 That is your starting point!

 Here’s a video of the test!
 Here he’s talking about running but the test is universal.

 If your numbers are 5 cm or below than you’ve definitely found your answer to why you can’t keep those heels down!
 If your numbers are between 5 – 10 cm then you’ve got some stiffness and if you’re over 10 cm you should be good to go!
 You just need some more focus on that particular issue in the saddle.

 If you do have stiff ankles, don’t worry at all!
 I’m going to tell you how you can fix this issue so that you’re riding better than ever.
 Click here for the best exercises and I even give you a back up plan for what to do if those aren’t working!